Chen Wen-hui: Political career

 While serving as a campaign aide to Shih Hsing-jung, a candidate contesting the Hsinchu City mayoralty in 1985, Chen Wen-hui was accused of planning a large demonstration against election fraud that occurred in Hsinchu on 16 November 1985.
 Court proceedings against Chen and nine others began the next month, during which they claimed that they had been subject to torture.
 From prison, Chen launched his own campaign for a seat on the Miaoli County Council in January 1986.
 Though he was never present at any campaign functions, Chen finished first when votes were counted on 1 February.
 Two days later, Chen was sentenced to two years imprisonment.
 Despite a number of petitions on his behalf, Chen was unable to attend the 1 March 1986 inauguration of councilors, as the court refused to release him on bail.
 The Taiwan High Court heard an appeal of Chen's case on 7 April 1986, and upheld the earlier ruling.
 He contested a Legislative Yuan seat from Miaoli County as a member of the Democratic Progressive Party in 1995, and won.
 Chen lost reelection while affiliated with the Taiwan Independence Party in 1998.
-He has also served as deputy education minister within the Taiwan Provincial Government and led the department of education within Taipei City Government.
+He also served as deputy education minister within the Taiwan Provincial Government and led the department of education within Taipei City Government.

-Personal life
+Personal life and death

 Chen Wen-hui's wife, the potter Chen Yu-hsiu, established a kiln in Yuanli, Miaoli, in March 1984.
 During his imprisonment, Chen Wen-hui read about the flora of Taiwan.
 After his release, Chen created a botanical garden around his wife's pottery operations.
 The compound stretched six hectares and became known as Huataoyao.
 The largest kiln in Huataoyao was damaged during the 1999 Jiji earthquake.
-Huataoyao also has a restaurant.
+Huataoyao also had a restaurant.

+Chen had a liver tumour in his 60s, and died of liver cancer on 14 December 2023, at the age of 80.